-WWT Helps Save Millions With VMC on AWS and Intel® Xeon® Scalable Processors
+Oil and Gas Company Saves Millions with VMC on AWS and Intel Xeon Scalable Processors

 In This Case Study

-As recently as two years ago this customer solution would have been unfeasible, owing to technology and cost limitations at the time.
-But, that has all changed now that VMC on AWS is enabled by the new i3en instances featuring 2nd Generation Intel® Xeon® Platinum processors.
+As recently as two years ago this solution would have been unfeasible, owing to technology and cost limitations.
+But that has all changed now that VMC on AWS is enabled by the new i3en instances featuring second generation Intel Xeon Platinum processors.